 Speed Sensor Location

-The speed Sensor is located in the back passenger side of the engine compartment.
+The Vehicle Speed Sensor is located in the back passenger side of the engine compartment.
 It is down on top of the back of the transmission.
 The sensor is pretty far down and you will need a pretty long extension with your socket set to get access to it.
 I had connected both a 10 inch and a 6 inch extension to my ratchet; this allowed me to get to it pretty easily.
 A light source will come in handy.

 Speed Sensor Replacement

-The Sensor is easier to get to if you take off the air intake hose and filter.
+The 98 Honda Accord VSS is easier to get to if you take off the air intake hose and filter.
 One screw holds the sensor in place and it has an electrical connector on the top.
 After removing the electrical connector, remove the screw.
 Once the Screw is out you can remove the Speed Sensor.
 Mine was stuck in there pretty good, but it came free with a little wiggling and pulling.
 The new one went in pretty easily, there was a slight snap when it goes all the way in and makes a good seal. replace the screw and the connector, then replace the air intake hose and filter if you removed them.